 Before you begin, be aware of the following information:

-- You are not required to install Azure Multi-Factor Authentication Server on your AD FS server.
+- You don't have to install Azure Multi-Factor Authentication Server on your AD FS server.
 However, you must install the Multi-Factor Authentication adapter for AD FS on a Windows Server 2012 R2 or Windows Server 2016 that is running AD FS.
-You can install the server on a different computer if it is a supported version and you install the AD FS adapter separately on your AD FS federation server.
+You can install the server on a different computer if you install the AD FS adapter separately on your AD FS federation server.
 See the following procedures to learn how to install the adapter separately.

 - If your organization is using text message or mobile app verification methods, the strings defined in Company Settings contain a placeholder, <$application_name$>.
 In MFA Server v7.1, you can provide an application name that replaces this placeholder.
 In v7.0 or older, this placeholder is not automatically replaced when you use the AD FS adapter.
 For those older versions, remove the placeholder from the appropriate strings when you secure AD FS.